 Seamus Heaney is one of the best-loved poets of all time.
-He is remembered for his many volumes of poetry including ‘Death of a Naturalist‘ and ‘Field Work’.
+He is remembered for his many volumes of poetry, including ‘Death of a Naturalist‘ and ‘Field Work.’
 After he passed away in 2013, the world went into grieving.
 During his lifetime, he was often referred to as the most famous living poet.
+Heaney was such a celebrated writer that he won the Nobel Prize for Literature in 1995 for his works that were described as “works of lyrical beauty and ethical depth which exalt everyday miracles and the living past.”

 About Seamus Heaney

-- Seamus Heaney was born in April of 1939 in Castledawson, Northern Ireland.
+- Seamus Heaney was born in April 1939 in Castledawson, Northern Ireland.

 - He was the oldest of nine children.